 The probability of the attack should be considered.
 What is the likelihood of an attack of a particular type actually happening.
-If your bunkai relies on three people attacking each with two particular attacks you should realise that the chances of it actually happening and you recognising it as such is practically nil.
+If your bunkai relies on three people attacking each with two particular attacks you should realist that the chances of it actually happening and you recognising it as such is practically nil.
 On the other hand if your bunkai deals with someone grabbing you by the lapel, pushing you, punching at you or you preempting his attack and so on, these are more likely to occur in a confrontation.
-In fact you could try looking at the types of attacks that are often dealt with in a self defence class, and then use your kata to give you the answers on how to deal with them.
-Again it must be stressed that there is nothing wrong with practising things that will never be used.
+In fact you could try looking at the types of attacks that are often dealt with in a self defense class, and then use your kata to give you the answers on how to deal with them.
+Again it must be stressed that there is nothing wrong with practicing things that will never be used.
 If you were only

 practicing for self defense then of course that would not make sense but most of us practice karate-do rather than karate-jutsu.
 In karate-do doing it right is more important than it’s direct applicability.
 Having said that it is important to have a reasonably clear picture of what you are practicing for self defense and what you are practicing for the sake of it.
 Mixing the two up would be dangerous.